wp-plugins/facebook-wall-and-social-integration/readme.txt

 Also, make sure to check the 'Show guest entries' option in the settings page.Furthermore, increase the  **Show number of posts** value from settings becuase non-pro version only shows status/textual posts of page/group/profile so there may not be status posts in the number of posts value specified.

-= Can I show photos and videos in my Custom Facebook feed? =
+= Can I show photos and videos in my Facebook feed? =

 This free plugin only allows you to display textual updates from your Facebook feed.
 To display photos,videos,formatted links in your feed you need to upgrade to the Pro version of the plugin.
 View demo of the Pro version on the [mitsol wp demo website](http://wordpress.programminghelp24.com/facebook-wall-pro/ "facebook wall feed Demo"), and find out more about Pro version [here](http://extensions.programminghelp24.com/wordpress/facebook-wall-pro "Facebook Wall Feed Pro").